D

 The cost of living in Sugar Land is among the highest in the country, making it a very expensive place to live.
 Only a small fraction of regions boast a cost of living that is at least 20% higher than the national average, and regrettably, Sugar Land falls into this category, which may not be suitable for those seeking an economically favorable living environment.

-Housing costs are a major factor in the Sugar Land cost of living index, and they often eat up a big chunk of your take-home pay.
-Unfortunately, in this area, housing expenses for both homeownership and rentals were 85.1% higher than what's typical in an average city.
-That includes the prices of homes and rents, as well as mortgage rates and insurance.
+Housing costs are a very significant part of the Sugar Land cost of living index and generally encompass a large percentage of take-home income.
+Unfortunately, in this area, the housing costs for both homes and rentals were 85.1% more than the average city.
+This includes things like home and rent prices, mortgage rates and insurance.

 What Do Locals Say About the Cost of Living in Sugar Land?